mr-alarcon/treefy/README.md

 Each URL is then split into segments corresponding to each part of its path; for example, `location/current/test.txt` becomes `'location'`, `'current'`, and `'test.txt'`.
 Each segment is converted into a dictionary key, whose value is another dictionary representing child directories or files.
 This process is performed recursively, generating a complete tree of the site’s directory structure.

+At the end of the analysis, TreeFy provides a summary report including the total number of files, directories, discovered subdomains, and external domains found during the crawl.

 ![SCREENSHOT 1](https://raw.githubusercontent.com/mr-alarcon/treefy/refs/heads/legacy/media/treefy_cap3.png)

 ---